napari/napari/docs/index.md

 running napari will result in an error message asking you to install one of them.

-Running `pip install "napari[all]"` will install the default framework – currently PyQt5, but this could change in the future.
+Running `pip install "napari[all]"` will install the default framework--currently PyQt5, but this could change in the future.

 To install napari with a specific framework, you can use: